The Education of Charlie Banks

-The Education of Charlie Banks is a 2007 American drama film directed by Fred Durst, produced by Straight Up Film's Marisa Polvino and starring Jesse Eisenberg, Jason Ritter, Eva Amurri, Gloria Votsis, and Chris Marquette.
-It had its world premiere at the 2007 Tribeca Film Festival, where it won the Made in NY Narrative Award.
+The Education of Charlie Banks is a 2007 American drama film directed by Fred Durst and starring Jesse Eisenberg, Jason Ritter, Eva Amurri, Gloria Votsis, and Chris Marquette.
+Produced by Marisa Polvino, the film had its world premiere at the 2007 Tribeca Film Festival, where it won the Made in NY Narrative Award.
 It is Durst's film directing debut.
 Peter Care was initially attached to direct.
 The Education of Charlie Banks received mixed reviews from critics who praised Ritter's performance but criticized Peter Elkoff's screenplay and Durst's direction.

 Plot

 As a kid, Charlie Banks both admired and feared the charismatic and violent local Mick Leary; in high school, Charlie witnesses Mick beat two jocks nearly to death at a party.
 Despite Mick being the buddy of his best friend, Danny, Charlie reports Mick to the police.

 Three years later, Charlie and Danny are college freshmen.
 Mick, to their surprise, shows up for a visit.
 Though claiming to be visiting for the weekend, Mick moves into the two friends' dorm and begins borrowing their clothing, attending their classes, reading their books, and flirting with Mary, a woman on whom Charlie has a crush.
 Charlie begins to wonder if Mick has changed or if he is plotting fiendish revenge against him.